SenolDogan/Mutation-Tool/README.md

-# Mutation-Tool (OncoMutAI)\n\nThis repository contains the OncoMutAI webtool (Streamlit frontend + FastAPI backend), figures, and manuscripts.
+# Mutation-Tool (OncoMutAI)

+See the project under .

+Quick start: